 Archbishop Martin is Vice President of the Irish Bishops’ Conference.
-He serves as Chairman of the Bishops’ Conference Department of Social Issues and International Affairs and is Chairman of the Bishops’ Commission on Europe.
-He is a member of the Commission on Ecumenism, a Member of the Bishops’ Strategic Task Group for Education and Trustee of Trócaire, the overseas aid agency of the Bishops Conference.
+He is Chairman of the Bishop's Council on Europe and a Trustee of Trócaire, the overseas aid agency of the Bishops Conference.

 As Archbishop of Dublin, Dr. Martin is patron of 470 primary schools and 185 secondary schools in the Diocese.
 In that capacity, he has been to the forefront of the ongoing debate on the role of the Catholic Church in Irish schools.
 He is also patron of Mater Dei Institute of Education, Dublin’s Third Level College for the formation of teachers of Religion.
 Archbishop Martin is also Chairman of Our Lady’s Hospital for Sick Children in Crumlin.